FEUrea Calculator — Acute Kidney Injury Cause Differentiation

 Urine urea: 350-700 mg/dL (125-250 mmol/L)

-The urea level can also be helpful assessing the severity of pneumonia in the CURB-65 scale.
+The urea level can also be helpful in assessing the severity of pneumonia in the CURB-65 calcualator.

 Creatinine as a parameter

-There are two main creatinine laboratory test used: serum creatinine and urine creatinine.
+There are two main creatinine laboratory tests used: serum creatinine and urine creatinine.
 Those two values can be used to count creatinine clearance to evaluate the kidneys' function.

 Serum creatinine: 0.7-1.3 mg/dL (62-115 µmol/L)